tilt-dev/tilt.build/blog/_posts/2022-02-14-preview-environments.md

 ### Scaling to Multiple Nodes

-The ephemerator users Docker in Docker on a single node.
+The ephemerator user Docker in Docker on a single node.
 So all the servers in your dev environment must fit on a single machine.

 A more secure architecture could use a dedicated VM per environment, or multiple